cangyin/UVMake/README.md

 3. For detailed parameters that `uvmake` is able to configure, see in config file.
 4. use `uvmake -t` to get a template config file.

-    Note: For some reason, some of the comments in config file, which describes purpose of items there, get lost if you update or generate your config file from command `uvmake.py ... -r ...`
+    Note: For some reason, some of the comments in config file, which describe purposes of items there, get lost if you update or generate the config file via commands other than `uvmake.py -t`

 # Help Info
 `uvmake.py -h`